Breastfeeding Through Infant Food Allergies

-So, you turn to every new mother’s best friend: Google.
+So, you turn to every new parent's best friend: Google.
 You want the research and science-based facts on what to do to give you and your baby some relief.

 This is how Free to Feed was found.

 Dr. Trill, a molecular biologist, has two daughters that had severe infant food allergies.
 By the time she had her second, she was extremely disappointed to find that this issue wasn’t being researched.
-So she took it upon herself to create a space filled with accurate information and empathy just for mothers breastfeeding infants with food allergies or intolerances.
+So she took it upon herself to create a space filled with accurate information and empathy for those breastfeeding infants with food allergies or intolerances.

-Below we’ll discuss why Free to Feed is on an important mission to help mothers continue breastfeeding through infant food allergies and intolerances.
+Below we’ll discuss why Free to Feed is on an important mission to help you continue breastfeeding through infant food allergies and intolerances.
 From the lack of research to the fast-food world we live in – what we’re doing matters and we’re glad you’re here with us.

 1. There Is a Lack of Research on Infant Food Allergies or Intolerances